Best city to fly into India

 Which airport should I fly into?

 If you plan to visit Rajasthan, Varanasi, or travel to the Himalayas (Kashmir, Leh and Ladakh or Himachal Pradesh) then the best city to fly to is Delhi.
-Most major international airlines fly into Delhi.
+Most international flights to India, fly into Delhi.

-On the other hand, if you’re thinking of touring around Rajasthan, do explore open jaw flights.
+On the other hand, if you’re thinking of touring around Rajasthan, do explore open jaw flights to India.
 For example, fly into Delhi and fly out of Mumbai (or the other way around).

 - Delhi and Mumbai are very contrasting experiences, definitely worth including both in your list of places to visit in India.
 Delhi has some splendid monuments and great history.
 Mumbai (especially the southern end) is very easy to walk around, and has a spirit which will simply engulf you.